stackitcloud/rename-pvc/README.md

-# pvc-rename
+# rename-pvc

-`pvc-rename` can rename persistentVolumeClaims (PVC) inside kubernetes.
+`rename-pvc` can rename persistentVolumeClaims (PVC) inside kubernetes.

 :warning: Be sure to create a backup of your data in the PVC before you use `rename-pvc`!